 Hands-free Answerback can be enabled for conference group member extensions.
-By initiating a conference group call with a conference group that includes an extension that has Hands-free Answerback ( $\rightarrow$

-9.1.1 Hands-free Answerback) enabled, such as a softphone, the call can be automatically answered and the conference begins with only one participant (the initiator of the conference group call).
+By initiating a conference group call with a conference group that includes an extension that has Hands-free Answerback ( $\rightarrow$ conference begins with only one participant (the initiator of the conference group call).
 Then, up to 6 participants can use Join After Time Out to join the conference.
 For example, a manager can organize a meeting where all the members are calling from cellular phones and use Join After Time Out to join the conference.